angexuan/axuan-pui-hw/final-project/README.md

 This is the Pork Wontons Recipe Page, which shows images, ingredients, and instructions for the dish.
 The rest of the recipe pages will follow a similar format.
 My evaluators suggested both content and visual refinements for this page.
 One evaluator mentioned that the placement of the opening copy feels awkward.
 They also mentioned how the main image shouldn't cut off content.
 Additionally, they said the page lacks visual interest and suggested adding process photos and incorporating the hand-drawn illustration style from the homepage.
 Overall, the page needs more elements to maintain consistency with the homepage's design language.

-…

 ## Usability Test

-Discuss the user feedback you got during the evaluation / usability test (\~300 words).
-Indicate which feedback you implemented, inspired new directions, or otherwise influenced your final design.

 For the usability testing that I conducted, I had two evaluators use the think aloud protocol to give me feedback on my designs.
 I had each of my evaluators complete three tasks during their respective tests.